hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 This command creates a new subdirectory named `myenv` in the current working directory.
 This directory will contain the packages, scripts, and binaries that are needed to manage the virtual environment.

+!!! warning
+    When you create a virtual environment on top of a loaded Python module, the environment becomes specific to the cluster you're working on.
+    This is because modules are built and optimized for the operating system and CPUs of the cluster.
+    This means that you should create a new virtual environment for each cluster you work on.
+    See [Creating a virtual environment for a specific cluster](#creating-a-virtual-environment-for-a-specific-cluster) for more information.

 ### Activating a virtual environment

 To use the virtual environment, you need to *activate* it.